clemsos/writings/_quora/2015-08-01-What-are-links-to-interview-statistics-information-for-the-immigrant-populace-trying-to-gain-entrance-into-the-UK-from-Calais-and-France.md

 title: |
     What are links to interview
-    statistics/information for the immigrant populace trying to gain entrance into the UK from Calais and France? - Quora
+    statistics/information for the immigrant populace trying to gain entrance into the UK from Calais and France?
 ---

 Sadly, reliable information about the situation in Calais is very hard